 This section relates to annual submission of information for individual entities, ring fenced-funds, matching adjustment portfolios and remaining part.

-This template shall be reported based on availability of data according to the internal model architecture and risk profile when possible with reasonable effort.
+This template shall be reported based on availability of data according to the internal model architecture and risk profile, when possible, with reasonable effort.
 The data to be reported shall be agreed between national supervisory authorities and insurance and reinsurance undertakings.

 The purpose of this template is to collect data on an aggregate level and show diversification benefits between separate risk modules.
 Some entries are taken from other templates but are indicated below.
 From a technical perspective these are not duplicated as they are essentially the same datapoints.
 Therefore, by filling data in one template it automatically appears in the other one.
+Losses should be reported as positive.

 Partial internal models: